john4web/blog/content/TODO/billion-dollar-mistake.md

 This blog article explores the keyword `null`, a staple in every programmer's daily work.
 However, should we reconsider the use of null references in our software?
 Could encountering `null` in our code actually be harmful?
 This article aims to address these questions and provide insight into the implications of using `null`.

-To understand the issue, we must travel back to 1965, when the null reference was invented by Tony Hoare.
+To understand why `null` exists at all, we must travel back to 1965, when the null reference was invented by Tony Hoare.
 In a renowned lecture in 2009, while accepting the Turing Award, Hoare famously referred to the creation of null references as his *"billion-dollar mistake"*:

 > I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.
 At that time, I was designing the first comprehensive type system for references in an object oriented language (ALGOL W).
 My goal was to ensure that all use of references should be absolutely safe, with checking performed automatically by the compiler.
 But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.
 This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.<br>
 > — <cite>[Tony Hoare](https://web.archive.org/web/20090628071208/http://qconlondon.com/london-2009/speaker/Tony+Hoare)</cite>